ZcashFoundation/zebra/book/src/designs/0000-template.md

 # Definitions
 [definitions]: #definitions

-Lay out explicit definitions of any terms that are newly introduced, contested, or which cause confusion during the RFC design process.
+Lay out explicit definitions of any terms that are newly introduced or which cause confusion during the RFC design process.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation